ternaustralia/cmrset-examples/gee-examples/README.md

 ### Example 4 - Exporting the Image Stack for a Region

 ![alt text](./GEE-Example4.png "Example 4 - Exporting the Image Stack for a Region") This example illustrates how to export the CMRSET Landsat V2.2 imagery via Earth Engine for a study area in the Pilbara.
 Both ETa and QA bands are exported.
-We will also illustrate changing the projection of the exported images to GDA94 (EPSG:4283).
+We will also illustrate changing the <a href="https://developers.google.com/earth-engine/guides/projections" target="_blank">projection</a> of the exported images to <a href="https://epsg.io/4283" target="_blank">GDA94</a> (EPSG:4283).
 This example can potentially generate gigabytes of data, so we demonstrate two different methods for exporting the data to suit your own storage capabilities.
 These methods are:

 1. **Via Google Drive** - This method is the simplest, however you may not be prepared to pay for a monthly subscription to upgrade your Google Drive storage limits if your export exceeds the free storage teir (20 GB).